alphagov/govuk-developer-docs/source/manual/kubernetes-infrastructure.html.md

 ---

 This is a temporary page to tide us over as we get used to the new EKS platform.
-It will eventually be consolidated when the [GOV.UK Kubernetes docs](https://govuk-kubernetes-cluster-user-docs.publishing.service.gov.uk/) are absorbed into the Developer Docs.
+It will eventually be removed and everything consolidated into the [Kubernetes section of the Developer Docs](/kubernetes).

 ## Quick reference